Nyhavn 3: 19th century

 On 12 July 1814, Ranfft was married to Mette Christine Jørgensen Hylleberg (1661-1845) in Store Magleby Church.
-He sold the property again prior to his death in 182 but he and his wife remained in one of the apartments as tenants.
+He sold the property again prior to his death in 1822 but he and his wife remained in one of the apartments as tenants.

 The property was home to 10 residents in three households at the time of the 1834 census.
 Mette Christine Ranfft, who continued her late husband's barber's business, resided on the ground floor with her daughter Johanne Christine Ranfft, two barbers, two barber's apprentices and one maid.
 Johan Gottlieb Wruck, a master tailor, resided alone on the first floor.
 Jean Louis Felix Müller and Johan Peter Svane, an office clerk and a grocer (hørkræmmer), resided on the second floor.

 The building was still owned by Mette ChristineRBanff in 1840.
 She was still residing on the ground floor with her daughter, one barber, two apprentices and one maid.
 Johan Gottlieb Wenck was still residing on the first floor.
 Jean Louis Müller, bow registered as an office clerk and translator of the Dutch language, resided alone on the second floor.
-Johan Peter Svane, a textile merchant (hosekræmmer) resided in the basement.
+Johan Peter Svane, a hosier (hosekræmmer), resided in the basement.

 The property was prior to the 1845 census taken over by master barber Georg Hennings.
-Ge was at that time residing in the building with his wife Oline Schjørmann, their one-year-old daughter and one maid.
-Christine Ransst, widow of county surgeon J.A.Ransst, resided on the first floor with her Johanne Ransst and one maid.
+He was at that time residing in the building with his wife Oline Schjørmann, their one-year-old daughter and one maid.
+Christine Ransst, widow of county surgeon J.A.
+Ransst, resided on the first floor with Johanne Ransst and one maid.
 Christian Frederik Albrecht, a captain at the 1st Artillery Regiment, resided on the second floor.
 Adolph Christian Crone, a grocer (hørkræmmer), resided in the basement.

 The property was for the first time in almost one hundred years not home to a barber at the time of the 1850 census.
 Anders Hansen Funch (1806-1864), a clockmaker, resided on the ground floor with his sister C.I.
 Funch and the apprentice Peter Christian Petersen.
 Peter Davidsen, a clockmaker employed in Funch's workshop, resided on the first floor with the ship captain S. Andersen and Andersen's mother Magdalene Andersen.
 Adolph Christian Crone, the grocer (hørkræmmer) from the 1845 census, was now residing on the second floor with his wife Wilhelmine Marie Crone, their two-year-old daughter, an apprentice and a male servant.